 Mughal style stone wall with walking path beside it, green lawns and treest at tomb of Safdarjung

 The tomb of Safdarjung is one of the largest in Delhi, but you can easily explore it in 1 or 1.5 hours.
 It’s very photogenic, but try to go in the early morning or evening for the best light.
-You may get lucky and see peacocks in the morning, they frequent the gardens.

 There isn’t a ton of walking, but there are stairs.
 Besides exploring the mausoleum, there is a three domed mosque, and you can stroll around the gardens and perimeter wall.
 There’s limited shade in the gardens, so make sure you bring water, a hat and sunglasses.